eCook Meal

 What are the main ingredients in Lush Lamb Pot Pie?

-Beef, Beef Stock, Butter, Cake Flour, Free-range Lamb Leg, Fresh Thyme, NOMU Roast Rub, Onion, Onions, Peas, Red Wine, Salad Leaves, Tomato Paste
+Beef, Beef Stock, Butter, Cake Flour, Free-Range Deboned Lamb Leg, NOMU Roast Rub, Onion, Pea, Red Wine, Salad Leaves, Thyme, Tomato Paste

 What is the nutritional information of Lush Lamb Pot Pie?